TheDeveloper/abacus/README.md

 #### StatsD
 Abacus can be configured to send its counters to an instance of [StatsD](https://github.com/etsy/statsd/).
 You can configure the StatsD connection as shown in the example.

+#### Logging
+This module uses [debug](https://github.com/visionmedia/debug/), and therefore obeys the same output control scheme.
+You can see all output from abacus by setting the environment variable DEBUG=*

+Sub-sections of debug output can be controlled by setting for e.g. DEBUG=abacus:abacus.
+Read debug's documentation for more on output control.